-- Annual BSA Health & Medical Record for all Scouts and Adults including the following: - o Parent/guardian signatures - o Copy of Insurance card - o Tetanus immunization date (within last 10 years) - o Parts A, B, & C (requires physical examination within last 12 months) - o Signed by appropriate medical professional - Waivers (ATV, aviation, and equestrian programs) - Know how many people will eat Friday night in the dining hall. - Troop checkbook (if fees are outstanding, or to make 2025 reservation) - Transportation arranged and equipment consolidated in minimal vehicles - Each Scout with proper equipment (List available on page 12). - Troop Equipment (Flags, dining flies, etc. that are listed on page 12). - Scouts have completed "pre-camp" requirements for merit badges. - Sufficient emergency funds - Emergency phone numbers for all Scouts - Distribute Parents' Night Information (next page) - Communicate Camp Cedar's phone number to all parents (402) 514-3061
+- Annual BSA Health & Medical Record for all Scouts and Adults including the following: - Parent/guardian signatures - Copy of Insurance card - Tetanus immunization date (within last 10 years) - Parts A, B, & C (requires physical examination within last 12 months) - Signed by appropriate medical professional - Waivers (ATV, aviation, and equestrian programs) - Know how many people will eat Friday night in the dining hall. - Troop checkbook (if fees are outstanding, or to make 2025 reservation) - Transportation arranged and equipment consolidated in minimal vehicles - Each Scout with proper equipment (List available on page 12). - Troop Equipment (Flags, dining flies, etc. that are listed on page 12). - Scouts have completed "pre-camp" requirements for merit badges. - Sufficient emergency funds - Emergency phone numbers for all Scouts - Distribute Family Night Information (next page) - Communicate Camp Cedar's phone number to all parents (402) 514-3061

-Parents' Night Information
+Family Night Information

-Make copies of this page for your parents who plan on attending Parents Night.
+Make copies of this page for your parents who plan on attending Family Night.

-We are excited that you are planning on coming out to Camp Cedars for Parents Night!
+We are excited that you are planning on coming out to Camp Cedars for Family Night!
 Your Scout has enjoyed a full week of adventures.
 This probably includes making new friends, learning new outdoor skills and earning some merit badges.
-Parents Night is an opportunity for you to experience a small part of camp life and to share in the experience with your Scout.
+Family Night is an opportunity for you to experience a small part of camp life and to share in the experience with your Scout.
 Program participation for family members is not available.

-Friday night is Parents Night where families are welcome to eat dinner with the Troop and enjoy the Closing Campfire.
+Friday night is Family Night where families are welcome to eat dinner with the Troop and enjoy the Closing Campfire.
 The night's schedule is as follows:

-4:00 pm - 5:30 pm Families arrive and check in at the Pool 5:45 pm Flags (Lloyd Roitstein Parade Ground) 6:30 pm Dinner (In the dining hall or at Troop's campsite) Until 8:00 pm Haddix Trading Post Open 8:30 pm Campfire (Bates Amphitheater)
+4:00 pm - 5:30 pm Families arrive and check in at the Pool

+6:00 pm Flags (Lloyd Roitstein Parade Ground)

+6:30 pm Dinner (In the dining hall or at Troop's campsite)

+8:00 pm Haddix Trading Post Closes

+8:30 pm Campfire (Bates Amphitheater)

 Some Troops will eat dinner in the dining hall and other Troops will plan a picnic at the campsite.
 Meals in the dining hall are \$10 per person.
-Please communicate with your Troop's unit leader to confirm your attendance for Parents Night by Thursday night.
+Please communicate with your Troop's unit leader to confirm your attendance for Family Night by Thursday night.
 We want to be sure that we have a meal prepared for you.
+Vehicles will not be allowed past the parking lot, and Camp Cedars does not have the ability to transport food or coolers for families.
+Please plan accordingly when bringing in food and consider packing a wagon or items that are easier to carry.

 In order to ensure that your Scout gets the full Camp Cedars experience, it is encouraged that they not leave on Friday, but stay until Saturday to travel home with the Troop.
-Parents Night is often when homesickness settles in, and Scoutmasters and parents should be prepared to deal with this.
-Parents are asked to park in the main camp parking lot and walk to meet up with their units and scouts.
-Note: Pets are not permitted at camp.
+Family Night is often when homesickness settles in, and Scoutmasters and parents should be prepared to deal with this.
+Parents will park in the main camp parking lot and walk to meet up with their units and scouts.
+Note: Pets are not permitted at camp, and all guests must wear closed toed shoes.